 - Automatic pushes of data into choice systems for storage and analysis

-Immuta’s UAM is a standalone enterprise-scale audit service that helps simplify and accelerate the filtering and analysis of audit data by data teams, as well as GRC, audit, and security teams.
-The service comes with a new API, audit log exporter, and CLI.
+This helps simplify and accelerate data teams’ ability to filter and analyze audit data, while also empowering GRC, audit, and security teams to do so.
+Immuta’s UAM comes with a new API, audit log exporter, and command line interface (CLI).
 Initially, it will provide audit events for Snowflake and Databricks, but will be rolled out for other platforms over time.

 Some of the key capabilities and attributes of Immuta’s UAM include:

 Consistent Audit Log Structures and Metadata

 By enabling a consistent audit log structure and metadata across access auditing events, both from Immuta and all connected platforms, Immuta’s UAM centralizes and simplifies filtering and analysis.
 Immuta policy configuration events are also forthcoming.

 Below is an example of how the audit events that Immuta generates would appear for users:

 - Action Names (e.g QUERY) + Target (e.g. data source)

 - Action Status (SUCCESS, FAILED, UNAUTHORIZED)

 - Action Status Reason (why something failed)